RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing: Conclusions

 \section{Conclusions}

 RawBoost can be used to boost or augment the pool of data available for training by generating new utterances which exhibit the variability expected in telephony scenarios.
-New, raw waveforms are generated by perturbing a set of source utterances using linear and non-linear convolutive, and both impulsive and stationary additive noise.
+New raw waveforms are generated by perturbing a set of source utterances using linear and non-linear convolutive, and both impulsive and stationary additive noise.
 Our results show that RawBoost improves the performance of a raw end-to-end baseline spoofing detection solution by up to 27\% relative.
-RawBoost is also data, application and model agnostic; it operates purely upon an existing source database without the need for any external data sources, nor intervention at the model level.
-It can hence be applied with ease to other audio tasks.
+RawBoost is also data, application and model agnostic; it operates upon an existing source database without the need for any additional external data, nor intervention at the model level.
+It might hence have application to other related audio classification tasks.